 The emulation memory can be mapped in 64-byte units to any number of separate memory blocks in the MCU address space.
-Each memory block can be specified using the memory mapping function as user (Target) and, in each case, the access can be specified as read-write, read-only, or guarded.
+Each memory block can be specified using the memory mapping function as user (Target) or emulator (SIMM memory module) and, in each case, the access can be specified as read-write, read-only, or guarded.